GEMScienceTools/oq-mbtk/docsrc/contents/cat.rst

 Setting up a bash script
 ========================

 The bash script specifies all file locations and steps for generating a homogenised model.
-AT each step, we provide a different .toml file specifying the necessary parameters.
+At each step, we provide a different .toml file specifying the necessary parameters.
 If you have all the neccessary files set out as below (and named run_all.sh) you should have no problems in running the script with ./run_all.sh

 Further details on each step follow.

 .. code-block:: ini